CTM41020 - Particular bodies: public bodies

-However Non-Departmental Public Bodies (NDPBs), variously called Non-Government Organisations (NGOs) or quangoes are not Government Departments (the clue is in the name!) and do not (with a very few exceptions) enjoy Crown exemption.
+But non-departmental public bodies (NDPBs), variously called non-government organisations (NGOs) or quangoes are not Government departments (the clue is in the name!) and do not (with a very few exceptions) enjoy Crown exemption.

-They are deliberately established in such a way as to have separate legal identity from the Department(s) creating them but it is that separate legal identity which means that they are generally liable to Corporation Tax.
+They are deliberately established in such a way as to have separate legal identity from the department(s) creating them and it is that separate legal identity which means that they are generally liable to CT.

 NDPBs can take a variety of legal forms.
-Those established as Companies Act Companies (either limited companies or companies limited by guarantee) are clearly within the scope of CT accordingly.
+Those established as Companies Act companies (companies limited by shares or guarantee) are clearly within the scope of CT accordingly.
 Most however are not Companies Act companies but are established separately by legislation.
 The statute generally states ”there will be a body corporate known as ‘XYZ’”.
 This again means that they are squarely within the CT provisions.

-All of the Corporation Tax provisions will therefore apply to NDPBs whether they are set up as companies or as bodies corporate.
+All the CT provisions will therefore apply to NDPBs whether incorporated under the Companies Act or by separate Act of Parliament.
 They should be making CTSA returns and paying tax accordingly.

-However many of them will not be undertaking a trade and thus will not have trading profits.
-Any grant income is unlikely to be taxable, but see the instructions in BIM40450+.
-Whether or not a trade exists depends on a detailed consideration of the facts (see BIM20050+).
+But many of them will not be undertaking a trade and thus will not have trading profits.
+Any grant income is unlikely to be taxable, but see BIM40450 onwards.
+Whether or not a trade exists depends on a detailed consideration of the facts - see BIM20050 onwards.

-Whether or not an NDPB is chargeable on any trading income, it will be chargeable on any investment income, e.g. income from letting or bank interest, and on any chargeable gains.
+Whether or not an NDPB is chargeable on any trading income, it will be chargeable on investment income such as income from letting or bank interest, and on any chargeable gains.